mixu/gluejs/readme.md

 # gluejs

-A CommonJS-based build system with a chainable API
+Build CommonJS modules for the browser via a chainable API

 ### Features